moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

    roslaunch pr2_moveit_config demo.launch

-* If you are doing this for the first time, you will have to add the Motion Planning Plugin.
+* If you are doing this for the first time, you may have to add the Motion Planning Plugin.

   * In the Rviz Displays Tab, press *Add*